-Hematopoietic stem and progenitor cells (HSPCs) maintain the adult blood system and their dysregulation causes a multitude of diseases.
-However, the differentiation journeys towards specific hematopoietic lineages remain ill defined, and system-wide disease interpretation remains challenging.
-Here, we have profiled 44 802 mouse bone marrow HSPCs using single cell RNA-Sequencing to provide a comprehensive transcriptional landscape with entry points to eight different blood lineages (lymphoid, megakaryocyte, erythroid, neutrophil, monocyte, eosinophil, mast cell, and basophil progenitors).
-We identified a common basophil/mast cell bone marrow progenitor, and characterized its molecular profile at the single cell level.
+Hematopoietic stem and progenitor cells (HSPCs) maintain the adult blood system, and their dysregulation causes a multitude of diseases.
+However, the differentiation journeys toward specific hematopoietic lineages remain ill defined, and system-wide disease interpretation remains challenging.
+Here, we have profiled 44 802 mouse bone marrow HSPCs using single-cell RNA sequencing to provide a comprehensive transcriptional landscape with entry points to 8 different blood lineages (lymphoid, megakaryocyte, erythroid, neutrophil, monocyte, eosinophil, mast cell, and basophil progenitors).
+We identified a common basophil/mast cell bone marrow progenitor and characterized its molecular profile at the single-cell level.
 Transcriptional profiling of 13 815 HSPCs from the c-Kit mutant (W41/W41) mouse model revealed the absence of a distinct mast cell lineage entry point, together with global shifts in cell type abundance.
 Proliferative defects were accompanied by reduced Myc expression.
-Potential compensatory processes included upregulation of the integrated stress response pathway and downregulation of pro-apoptotic gene expression in erythroid progenitors, thus providing a template of how large-scale single cell transcriptomic studies can bridge between molecular phenotypes and quantitative population changes.
+Potential compensatory processes included upregulation of the integrated stress response pathway and downregulation of proapoptotic gene expression in erythroid progenitors, thus providing a template of how large-scale single-cell transcriptomic studies can bridge between molecular phenotypes and quantitative population changes.

 Cancer Research UK (21762)